Elmolesto/crm-service/README.md

 ## Deployment instructions

+### Dependent services
+- **GitHub Actions**: The project uses GitHub Actions for deployment.
-It is configured to automatically deploy to Heroku once the tests have passed on main branch.
-You will need to set the following secrets in your github repository:
+- **Heroku**: The project is configured to deploy to Heroku automatically once the tests have passed on the main branch.
+- **Amazon S3**: The project uses Amazon S3 for file storage in production.

+### Heroku deployment
+#### 1. Create an S3 bucket and edit the `config/credentials/production.yml` file with the S3 credentials.

+#### 2. Set the following environment variable in your Heroku app:
+- `RAILS_MASTER_KEY`: The contents of the `config/credentials/production.key` file.

+If you don't have this file, you can create it by running `EDITOR=vim rails credentials:edit --environment production`.
+You'll need to add the secrets as they are in the `config/credentials/example.yml` file.

+#### 3. Set the following secrets in your github repository:
 - `HEROKU_API_KEY`: The API key for your Heroku account.
 - `HEROKU_APP_NAME`: The name of the Heroku app you want to deploy to.
 - `HEROKU_EMAIL`: The email address associated with your Heroku account.

-In heroku, you will need to set the following environment variables:
-- `RAILS_MASTER_KEY`: The contents of the `config/credentials/production.key` file.
-If you don't have this file, you can create it by running `EDITOR=vim rails credentials:edit --environment production`.
-You'll need to add the secrets as they are in the `config/credentials/example.yml` file.

-On the first deployment, you can run the following command to add some seed data, from heroku dashboard or the heroku CLI:
+#### 4. If you want to add some seed data:
+From heroku dashboard or the heroku CLI:
 ```bash
 heroku run rails db:seed
 ```